 However, there is only so much protection a secure password can offer.
 Now, it is also essential to accompany it with “two-factor authentication.”
 With two-factor authentication, you have to give two sets of information to access any secured data.
 This service is offered by many platforms, including Google and Yahoo.
 This process can dramatically reduce data theft.

+Protecting Sensitive Data is not an easy task to do.
 These five tips are just some ways to save your enterprise from a data breach.
 There are various other measures you can take.
 However, by implementing these five measures, you can get your basics covered.
 So, protect your company data by adopting the right tips and tools.
 Keep your data safe.